-Feature or habitat of Conservation interest Conservation objectives/ Target Attributes (Natural England, 2021) Activity Potential pressures from activity and sensitivity of habitats to pressures.
-(Natural England, 2021) Potential exposure to pressures and mechanism of impact significance Is there a risk that the activity could hinder the achievement of conservation objectives of the site?
+Feature or habitat of Conservation interest Conservation objectives/ Target Attributes (Natural England, 2023) Activity Potential pressures from activity and sensitivity of habitats to pressures.
+(Natural England, 2023) Potential exposure to pressures and mechanism of impact significance Is there a risk that the activity could hinder the achievement of conservation objectives of the site?
 Can D&S IFCA exercise its functions to further the conservation objectives of the site?
-If Yes, list management options Intertidal coarse sediment Maintain the presence and spatial distribution of intertidal coarse sediment communities Maintain the total extent and spatial distribution of intertidal coarse sediment [Maintain OR Recover OR Restore] the abundance of listed species to enable each of them to be a viable component of the habitat Maintain the species composition of Commercial fishing; Intertidal handwork: Handworking (access from vessel), Handworking (access from land) Miscellaneous: Crab tiling Bait collection: digging with forks Abrasion/disturbance of the substrate on the surface of the seabed Habitat structure changes - removal of substratum Penetration and/or disturbance of the substratum below the surface of the seabed, including abrasion Removal of non-target species Removal of target species See Annex 2 for pressures audit trail Bait digging and disturbance of sediment from other shore- based activities including crab tiling and hand gathering could influence the sediment characteristics, the populations of the target species, and the macrofaunal communities if levels of shore- based activities were sufficiently high and over a prolonged period.
-Mosbahi et al. (2015) also explored the impacts of bait digging on the macrofauna of intertidal Based on the current levels of these activities on the Erme Estuary there is not believed to be a significant impact of the shore- based activities on the protected features assessed Yes, Management measures could include: 1.
+If Yes, list management options Intertidal coarse sediment Maintain the presence and spatial distribution of intertidal coarse sediment communities Maintain the total extent and spatial distribution of intertidal coarse sediment [Maintain OR Recover OR Restore] the abundance of listed species to enable each of them to be a viable component of the habitat Maintain the species composition of Commercial fishing; Intertidal handwork: Handworking (access from vessel), Handworking (access from land) Miscellaneous: Crab tiling Bait collection: digging with forks Abrasion/disturbance of the substrate on the surface of the seabed Habitat structure changes - removal of substratum Penetration and/or disturbance of the substratum below the surface of the seabed, including abrasion Removal of non-target species Removal of target species See Annex 2 for pressures audit trail Bait digging and disturbance of sediment from other shore-based activities including crab tiling and hand gathering could influence the sediment characteristics, the populations of the target species, and the macrofaunal communities if levels of shore-based activities were sufficiently high and over a prolonged period.
+Mosbahi et al. (2015) also explored the impacts of bait digging on the macrofauna of intertidal Based on the current levels of these activities on the Erme Estuary there is not believed to be a significant impact of the shore-based activities on the protected features assessed Yes, Management measures could include: 1.
 Monitor activity levels 2.
 Possible introduction of a new Hand Working Permit Byelaw to manage the use of crab tiles, bait digging and many other hand gathering types of fishing activity.

-aomnonant mudflata Thou
+acmnonont no. calificate Thou

-component mudflats They found the
+component mudflats.

-communities
+communities found the

-abundance
+abundand

-estimates at the
+estimates

-control stations
+control st

-were significantly
+were sign

-higher than those
+higher that an those

-estimated at the
+estimated d at the

-three stations
+three stat ions

-before and after
+before an nd after

-bait collection,
+bait collect

 with some

-polychaete
+polychaei

 species

-disappearing
+disappea ring

-after one month
+after one

-of bait digging.
+of bait dig

-This indicates
+This indic gging.

-that the intertidal
+that the ir

-macrozoobenthic
+macrozoo

-biodiversity at the
+biodiversi

-impacted stations
+impacted

-is affected by the
+is affected

-bait digging
+bait diggir ng

-activity, or
+activity, o

-possibly by
+possibly b

-trampling.
+trampling

-Olive (1993)
+Olive (19: 93)

-describes the
+describes

-scenario which
+scenario

-led to complete
+led to cor

-removal of all
+removal o

-lugworms from a
+lugworms

-large area of a
+large area

-National Nature
+National I

-Reserve in
+Reserve i

-Northumberland
+Northumb

-in 1984, with
+in 1984, v with

 densities falling

 from >40m -2 to

 <1m -2 .
 When the

 site was closed to

 bait digging it

 repopulated

 within a matter of

 months, thanks to

 the presence of

 extensive nonexploited

 populations

 nearby.
 Similarly,

 lugworm

 populations in the

 Dutch Wadden

 Sea appear to be

 unaffected by

 large scale

 commercial

 exploitation, with

 an estimated 2 x

-10 7 individuals
+10 individuals

 taken annually.

 However, Cryer

 et al. (1987)

 found no

 recovery in worm

 densities after 6

 months following

 experimental

 removal, although

 natural densities

 at the test site in

 South Wales

 were low (9-16 m -

-2) and the survey
+) and the survey

 ran through the

 less productive